AIRicky/Energy-Hub-Market-Operation/README.md

 More details are avaiable here https://github.com/AIRicky/Energy-Hub-Market-Operation/wiki

-**MainPABV11.m** is the main function.

-The external input data are listed in:
+**MainPABV11.m** is the main function, and the external input data are listed in:

 -Heat load in HeatLoaddata.xlsx
 -LMP price data in LMP_base.mat

-The internal input data are

 *I am re-organizing the code, and shall release a new version with better interfaces.*